shunzh/RLCodeBase/README.md

   * '#': obstacles that the agent cannot reach, i.e. P('#'|s, a) = 0.
   * A number: the reward upon reaching this state.

 - create a lambda expression, usually called `isFinal`, to decide whether a state is a terminal state.
 If you want the task terminates upon receiving any reward, use `terminateIfInt`
 - return `Gridworld(grid, isFinal)`

 ### Continuous domains

-For continuous environments, I have implemented `ContinuousWorld`, `humanWrold`.
-You can find in corresponding files.
+Related files:
+- [continuousWorld.py](continuousWorld.py) The continuous world domain.
+- [humanWorld.py](humanWorld.py) The human world domain, derived from continuousWorld.

+ContinuousWorld is a world that objects are represented by continuous coordinates, as opposed to discrete domains where objects are located in grid positions.
+The agent can move in eight directions (every 45 degrees).
+The objects are targets, obstacles and path waypoints.
+These are parsed from miniRes25.mat.

+HumanWorld is revised from ContinuousWorld.
+The major difference is that the agent has an orientation and can only go straight ahead, turn slightly left or right.

 Modular IRL
 --------------